 Create local archive folders

 Although I’ve got a few server-side folders, I like to merge everything into one off-server archive folder for all messages (except Sent emails) because I can always search for emails later on.
 In other words, folders for separate emails may simply make things more complicated than they need to be.
 You can choose to create as many off-server folders as you like for archiving, but it will make more work to set-up.
+Mail apps will typically call off-server folders “Local” folders, meaning those folders and their contents will be stored on your local computer, rather than the server.
+Here’s how to create one:

 - Right click on “Local Folders” on the left in the Thunderbird folders pane.